SGBC/galaksio/docs/1_1_galaxy.md

 </div>

 ## What is Galaksio?
 Galaksio provides a workflow-centric graphical user interface for the Galaxy Workflow Management system in order to provide an accessible and automated interface for biologists and medical researchers completing routine tasks in bioinformatics.
-Galaksio reduce the workload of bioinformaticians as routine tasks can be performed with minimal training.
-The presentation of workflows also provides a comprehensive overview of necessary input data as well as methodological changes to the end user.
+Galaksio reduce the workload of bioinformaticians as routine tasks can be performed with minimal training using verified procedures.
+The presentation of workflows also provides a comprehensive overview of necessary input data and a reporting tool to export the history or workflow for later evaluation or replication.

 <div class="imageContainer" style="" >
     <img src="galaksio_screenshot.png" title="Galaksio screenshot." style=" height: 450px !important; margin-bottom: 20px; ">